EngelFlores/Challenge/README.md

+# Question ID - 2.A

+## Challange Description:

+Design a basic web app or react native app, In which you have to implement sorting and filter options, for data you can use any third-party API’s
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Setting it Up

+- You will need `json-server`, you can learn more about it [here](https://github.com/typicode/json-server);
+- You can install running npm `install -g json-server`
 ## Available Scripts

+In the backend directory, you can run and you can change the port:

+### `json-server --watch db.json --port 3001`

 In the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
+- Runs the app in the development mode.

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload when you make changes.\
+The page will reload if you make edits.
-You may also see any lint errors in the console.

 ### `npm test`